 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Coordination: Adjusting actions in relation to others’ actions.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 2,263,100 jobs for General and Operations Manager in 2016.
+In 2016, there was an estimated number of 2,263,100 jobs in the United States for General and Operations Manager.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 205,200 new jobs for General and Operations Manager by 2026.
 There will be an estimated 210,700 positions for General & Operations Manager per year.